MITOU Junior Photo in 2025

 Ikuo Takeuchi

-Professor Emeritus at The University of Tokyo, Director of MITOU Programs, and Director of Mitou Foundation
+Professor Emeritus at The University of Tokyo, Director of MITOU Programs, and Director of MITOU Foundation

 Biography